divorce attorneys lawyers

-As with most every aspect of divorce the more you and your ex can negotiate the better off you are, especially when it comes to a parenting plan.
-These are decisions that should be made by the parents and not left up to a judge to decide.
-This is probably the one area that will require the most joint cooperation and flexibility between the custodial parent and the non custodial parent.
+Whenever possible parenting time decisions should be made by the parents and not left to a judge to decide.
+Co-parenting is probably the one area that will require the most joint cooperation and flexibility between divorcing or separated parents.

 There is no "model" schedule.
 Every family dynamic is different.
-When creating the parenting plan think creatively to put together a schedule that is uniquely matched to your family's everyday life.
-Parenting plans should be revisited and modified as the children grow and family situations change.
+When creating a parenting plan, think creatively.
+Put together a schedule that is uniquely matched to you family.

 child custody visitation dad